Odinn-1982/RagNarok-s-Mark/md-only/QUICK_START_v4.0.md

 - The condition overlay appears automatically on all their tokens

 **Method 2: Quick Hotbar Buttons**
-- Create a macro: `RagnarsMarkAPI.toggleCondition(token.id, 'vulnerable')`
+- Create a macro: `RagnaroksMarkAPI.toggleCondition(token.id, 'vulnerable')`
 - Drag to hotbar
 - Click to toggle condition on selected token